BruceMacD/Distinguishing-Characteristics-in-Rick-and-Morty/README.md

 Not every episode is available as a transcription, but this covers most episodes.

 ## Sources
-'The Office' Characters' Most Distinguishing Words - https://www.reddit.com/r/dataisbeautiful/comments/8a4gbr/the_office_characters_most_distinguishing_words_oc/
+The Office Characters' Most Distinguishing Words - https://www.reddit.com/r/dataisbeautiful/comments/8a4gbr/the_office_characters_most_distinguishing_words_oc/

 Rick and Morty Transcripts - http://rickandmorty.wikia.com/wiki/Category:Transcripts